Scattering in twisted waveguides: Main results

 \subsection{Constant twisting}

-In our remaining results, we concentrate on the case of appropriate perturbations of a constant twisting.
-First, we consider the unperturbed operator $H_\beta$ with constant $\beta\in\re$ (which might be equal to zero).
-We define the partial Fourier transform $\F$ unitary in ${\rm L}^2(\Omega)$ by
+In our remaining results, we concentrate on the case of appropriate perturbations of a constant twisting, i.e. the case where $\theta'$ is equal to a constant $\beta\in\re$.
+First, we consider the unperturbed operator $H_\beta$.
+We define the partial Fourier transform $\F$, unitary in ${\rm L}^2(\Omega)$, by

 Then we have

 where, by \eqref{gr26} with $g = \beta$, the operator $h_\beta(k)$ acts on its domain ${\rm D}\,(h_\beta(k))= \h^2(\omega)\cap\h^1_0(\omega)$ as

 $-\Delta_\omega$ being the self-adjoint operator generated in ${\rm L}^2(\omega)$ by the closed quadratic form